ReyNarvaez/Python_Plays_Piano_Tiles/README.md

 ## Usage

-* Open tha game(full screen).
+* Open the game(full screen).
+* Choose a song.
+* Open the coordinatesHandler.py file
+    * Run the program and follow the instructions in the console
 * Open the autoClick.py file.
-* Change the game coordinates to match your screen.
-* Choose a song.
 * Hover mouse on top of the start button.
 * Run the project.
 * Enjoy the music.
+* Press the **k** key at any moment to stop the program